TenebrisNoctua/ClassPP/docs/tutorials/basics/classMethods.md

 newCar:getLicensePlate(1)
 ```

 In this example, we defined a function outside of the class by specifying the class name, then the access specifier, followed by the `:` operator and the name of the function.
-Unlike in C++, you do not have to define the function first inside the class to use this method.
+Unlike in some other OO languages, you do not have to define the function inside the class first to use this method.

 !!! info
     Outside Class Definition syntax is recommended as it allows for a better formatting style.